cirla/RxNA/README.md

 RxNA
 ====

-Reactive programming extensions for XNA/Monogame in F#
+Example game using reactive extensions with XNA/Monogame in F#